 - Surgery for diagnosis (biopsy)

 - Surgery for prevention of cancer, i.e. removal of abnormal tissue before it becomes cancerous (e.g. pre-malignant change such as polyps), or removal of other tissue (e.g. testicles or ovaries) to prevent hormone-dependent cancer

-- Definitive curative-intent surgery, i.e. surgery designed to remove all of the tumour and cure the patient of that tumour
+- Definitive curative-intent surgery, i.e. designed to remove all of the tumour and cure

-- Palliative surgery, i.e. surgery designed to improve the patient’s quality of life without necessarily extending the duration of life
+Palliative surgery, i.e. designed to improve the patient’s quality of life without necessarily extending the duration of life.

-We need to understand what the role of surgery in any patient is before the operation is performed, so that it is as clear as possible what benefit the patient is likely to receive.
-This will generally require that a biopsy is obtained prior to other surgery, to identify the nature of the tumour.
-We will discuss these issues and the results of the biopsy with owners at each stage.
+In order to understand the potential benefits of surgery before an operation is performed a biopsy is usually required to identify the nature of the tumour.
+The benefits and results of the biopsy will be discussed with owners at each stage.

-However, a biopsy may not be performed in the following circumstances, which are occasionally encountered:
+Occasionally a biopsy may not be performed if;

-- If the results of the biopsy would not change the owner’s willingness to treat, i.e. if a particular treatment would be chosen, whatever the tumour is
+- the results of the biopsy would not change the owner’s willingness to treat

-- If the biopsy procedure is as invasive or difficult as surgical excision, i.e. to avoid two major surgical procedures
+- the biopsy procedure is as invasive or difficult as surgical excision.

-However, if we do not have information provided by a biopsy, we may be faced with an increased risk that the entire tumour is not subsequently removed and that a cure is not obtained.
+Without the information provided by a biopsy, there may be an increased risk that the entire tumour is not subsequently removed and that a cure is not obtained.